XxRexRaptorxX/General/mod_translation.md

 `How it works:`
 1. your get the file
 2. rename the file name to your language
-3. it's best to open the file with the program Notepad++ (https://notepad-plus-plus.org/downloads/)
+3. it's best to open and edit the file with the program Notepad++ (https://notepad-plus-plus.org/downloads/)
 4. add this line on the top of the file:
 ```j
 // translated by [your username]